gregorulm/chalmers_supermarket_simulation/readme.txt

 every minute of every hour in that interval, there is a set probability that a new customer will enter the supermarket.
 A visit to the supermarket has at most three phases: pre-fridge, fridge, and post-fridge.
-Some customers don't go to the fridge.
+Some customers don't go to the fridge, though.
 The duration of each phase is random.
 At the end of the sequence just described, the visitor moves on to one of the checkout registers.
 Well, in reality, the script runs ten sequential simulations, one for each checkout register, but that does not affect the outcome in a meaningful way.

 More formally, at the center of the simulation is a simple Markov process with the states "start", "fridge", and "cashier".
 From "start", a customer can